Implement Stack with Queue, Implement Queue with Stack

 };

 API.
-It directly adds an element to the queue and records the last element, because the last element in the queue is equivalent to the top element of the stack.
-If you want to top
+Just add the element to the queue and record the last element of the queue.
+The last element is like the top of the stack.
+If you want to use top

-to view the top element of the stack, you can directly return it:
+to see the top element, you can return it directly:

 class MyStack {